MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

 # Input: Support ink in your UWP app

-With Windows Ink, you can provide your customers with the digital equivalent of almost any pen and paper experience imaginable, from quick handwritten notes and annotations to whiteboard demos to architectural and engineering drawings to personal masterpieces.

 ![Surface Pen](images/ink/ink-hero-small.png)
 *Surface Pen* (available for purchase at the [Microsoft Store](https://aka.ms/purchasesurfacepen)).

-In this topic, we step through how to create a basic UWP app that supports writing and drawing with Windows Ink.
+This tutorial steps through how to create a basic Universal Windows Platform (UWP) app that supports writing and drawing with Windows Ink.
+We use snippets from a sample app, which you can download from GitHub (see [Sample code](#sample-code)), to demonstrate the various features and associated Windows Ink APIs (see [Components of the Windows Ink platform](#components-of-the-windows-ink-platform)) discussed in each step.

 We focus on the following:
 * Adding basic ink support